JuliaPlots/PlotDocs.jl/README.md

 ## Building the docs

-With proper dependencies installed, run `GKSwstype=nul julia --project=docs/ docs/make.jl`.
+With proper dependencies installed, run `GKSwstype=nul CI=true julia --project=docs docs/make.jl`.
+Setting the environment variable `CI=true` is optional, but this will be closer to the remote docs building process.

 ## Contributing demos